lrspeiser/DensityDependentMetricModel/README.md

 This leads to testable statistical deviations from ΛCDM in redshift–distance scatter, particularly at low to intermediate redshifts (z < 1).

 ![Enhanced light propagation](figures/enhanced_hubble_diagram.png)
-*Figure X: DDMM-predicted distance moduli using realistic cosmic web light propagation.
+*Figure 6: DDMM-predicted distance moduli using realistic cosmic web light propagation.
 Shaded region shows path-induced scatter.*

 These findings demonstrate that light propagation in DDMM is not merely consistent with observations, but offers **unique signatures**—such as excess redshift in void-dominated lines of sight—that may help distinguish it from both ΛCDM and MOND.

 ## Implications for fundamental physics